 There are several brands that offer the tools needed to help change this.
 Let’s check out a few book and stationery brands that you can shop with to continue improving your own literacy skills.

 One of the best parts of reading is getting completely immersed in a new fictional world.
 Whether you’re lost in the magical wizard world of Harry Potter or you’ve stepped through the wardrobe into Narnia, there is something special about reading a good series.
 UK-based brand, The Book Bundle allows its customers to purchase collections or “bundles” of books at a discounted rate.

-The Book Bundle enhances their customer experience even more by integrating reviews from Goodreads.com on their product pages.
-This allows customers to gain other people’s perspectives to influence their decision.
-This form of social proof can really build authenticity and trust with the brand in the mind of the customer, increasing customer loyalty as a whole.
+The Book Bundle enhances its customer experience even more by integrating reviews from Goodreads.com on its product pages.
+This allows customers to gain other people’s perspectives to influence their decisions.
+This form of social proof can build authenticity and trust with the brand in the mind of the customer, increasing customer loyalty as a whole.

 If you’re looking for a great new series at a great price for your children (or yourself), look no further than The Book Bundle.

 One of the greatest joys of reading a story is connecting to a character.
 Maybe you see yourself or a loved one in them and that’s why you root for them.
 But we can all agree that it’s a lot easier to connect to a character when you have some shared experiences or features.
 That was the inspiration behind Books Unbound—a book brand that provides culturally sensitive and representative content for refugees.

 After spending time as an educator for marginalized communities in Southeast Asia, Sophie Danielson noticed there was a lack of contextualized learning materials for these cultures.
 So she set out to change this by drawing cartoons that represented their culture, daily activities, and traditions.
 Fast forward to today and Books Unbound offers a wide range of culturally sensitive books, coloring books, picture dictionaries, stickers, and more for refugees.